 - Freeze for up to 3 months, then thaw overnight in the refrigerator before serving.

 - Do not freeze cheesecake with any toppings.
-Prepare toppings for serving cheesecake.
+Prepare toppings like homemade whipped cream and salted caramel for serving cheesecake.

 This pumpkin cheesecake features a delicious pumpkin spice swirl, rich and creamy cheesecake filling, a deliciously spiced and crunchy gingersnap cookie crust, and is topped with fresh whipped cream and salted caramel sauce.

 - 1 and 1/2 cups (150g) gingersnap cookie crumbs*

 - 1/4 teaspoon each: ground ginger and ground cinnamon

 - 1/4 cup (4 Tablespoons; 60g) unsalted butter, melted

 - four 8-ounce blocks (904g) full-fat cream cheese, softened to room temperature

 - 1 and 1/2 cups (300g) granulated sugar

 - 1/3 cup (80g) full-fat sour cream, at room temperature